Jakey-Jakey/BeatMarker/guide/guide.md

 3.  **Export as OGG:**
     *   Go to `File > Export > Export as OGG`.
     *   Save the file somewhere easily accessible (e.g., name it `audio_for_analysis.ogg`).
 This OGG file is *only* for Arrow Vortex.
-    *   When prompted for OGG Quality, a setting of 5 or 6 is usually sufficient for analysis purposes.
+    *   When prompted for OGG Quality, the max setting is perfect for analysis.
 Click `Save`.
     *   You can ignore the metadata tags prompt and just click `OK`.

 **Important:** Keep your *original* audio file project open in Audacity, or save it as an Audacity Project (`.aup3`), as you will modify it based on Arrow Vortex's findings.